- Home

 Joint debt

-If the debt is a joint debt, so is in the name of two or more people (including the person who has passed away) then usually the outstanding debt will pass to the surviving people.
+If the debt is a joint debt, which is held in the names of two or more people (including the person who has passed away) then usually the outstanding debt will pass to the surviving borrower.
 So for example, if you had a loan in both of your names of the person who has died, the responsibility to pay it will pass to you.

 Secured debt

-Tenants in common: When you bought the property together you will have outlined the specific share of the property that each of you own.
-This will mean that the share of the property of the person who has died will be taken into account when paying back debts.
+Tenants in common: When a property is bought jointly as tenants in common, each party will have outlined the specific share of the property that they own.
+This will mean that only the share of the property of the person who has died will be taken into account when paying back debts.

 Unsecured debt